snunsan/awesome-java/README.md

 * [FreeMarker](http://freemarker.org/) - General templating engine without any heavyweight or opinionated dependencies.
 * [Handlebars.java](http://jknack.github.io/handlebars.java/) - Logic-less and semantic Mustache templates.
 * [Thymeleaf](http://www.thymeleaf.org/) - Aims to be a substitute for JSP and works for XML files in general.

+## Test coverage

+*Tools that calculate the percentage of code covered by testing.*

+* [Cobertura](http://cobertura.github.io/cobertura/) - Calculation of the percentage of code accessed by tests.
+* [Emma](http://emma.sourceforge.net/) - Open-source toolkit for measuring and reporting Java code coverage.

 ## Testing